Visiting Iceland in February | The Ultimate Guide

 Valentine's Day in Iceland

-Icelanders don't celebrate Valentine's Day like people in other countries, but the date is slowly becoming a popular celebration.
-Some luxury hotels and restaurants have begun to offer special packages and meals on February 14th for visiting couples.
+Icelanders don't celebrate Valentine's Day like people in other countries, but it is becoming more popular.
+Some luxury hotels and restaurants offer special packages and meals on February 14 for visiting couples.

-If you're planning to be in Iceland on Valentine's Day, you can make it extra special by booking a table at one of the best restaurants in Reykjavik, which may offer a special menu.
-Another option is booking a spa day at the Blue Lagoon!
-In addition to swimming in the idyllic milky-blue warm pools, you can also experience luxurious spa treatments!
-These go from a two-hour massage to facial treatments using products such as algae, silica, and other minerals.
+If you plan to be in Iceland on Valentine's Day, make it special by booking a table at one of the best restaurants in Reykjavik, which may offer a special menu.
+Another option is booking a spa day at the Blue Lagoon, where you can enjoy the warm pools and luxurious treatments such as massages and facials using algae, silica, and other minerals.

 Women's Day